Could rain, snow, hot or cold weather affect your cell phone signal?

 Cellular network traffic is carried on radio waves, and so cell reception can be affected by any atmospheric condition that might similarly affect a terrestrial radio signal.

-The biggest atmospheric culprit as far cell phone users are concerned is water vapor.
+Basically, any water in the atmosphere that comes between your phone and the cell tower is not a good thing.
 Water impedes radio waves on the frequencies used by cellular networks.
 That means rain, snow, fog, clouds – even a bright, sunny day with high humidity – can cause cell reception to drop off.

 This signal impedance happens because water conducts electricity, which allows water vapor in the atmosphere to reflect or refract radio waves.
 Engineers call this the “propagation delay effect.”

-Basically, any water in the atmosphere between your phone and the cell tower is not a good thing.
 But the negative impact on your cell reception can vary with specific weather conditions.
-Some are listed below.
+See below.

-Rain – Rainstorms are likely to have the greatest effect on cell reception because of the density of water vapor associated with them.
+- Rain – Does rain affect internet speed?
+Rainstorms are likely to have the greatest effect on cell reception because of the density of water vapor associated with them.
 The heavier the rain, the more likely it is to negatively affect your reception.

-Lightning – Thunderstorms, aside from any rain, are a problem because as mentioned earlier lightning causes electrical interference.
-Of course a lightning strike can damage cell towers or other network equipment, affecting local cell service.
+- Lightning – Thunderstorms, aside from any rain, are a problem because lightning causes electrical interference.
+Of course, a lightning strike can damage cell towers or other network equipment, affecting local cell service.

-Snow and hail – These would likely have a lesser effect on your cell reception than rain because ice, in the form of snowflakes or hail stones, is less dense than water in liquid form.
-However, a particularly heavy snow can really refract radio waves.
+- Snow and hail – These would likely have a lesser effect on your cell reception than rain because ice, in the form of snowflakes or hailstones, is less dense than water in liquid form.
+However, particularly heavy snow can really refract radio waves.

-Wind –Wind by itself, like temperature, should not affect your cell reception.
+- Wind –Wind by itself, like temperature, should not affect your cell reception.
 But any of the above-described weather conditions associated with high winds certainly can cause reception issues.
-Of course high winds can also cause damage to cell network equipment and power lines, which could affect local service.
+High winds can also damage cell network equipment and power lines, which could affect local cellular service.

-So there you have it – the very general how and why of weather effects on cellular reception.
-Now if your cell coverage drops during a weather event in your locale, you’ll understand what’s going on.
+So, there you have it – how and why weather can affect cellular reception.
+Now if your cell coverage drops during a weather event in your location, you’ll understand what’s going on.